PART 5215 CONTRACTING BY NEGOTIATION

 (c) The SSA for other competitively negotiated acquisitions shall be as prescribed by the FAR, DFARS, or NMCARS, unless otherwise directed by ASN(RDA).

-(c) All acquisition programs with an energy-consuming end item that require a written acquisition plan, in accordance with DFARS 207.103, will ensure that the acquisition team considers energy in making tradeoff decisions and develops an evaluation factor (not sub-factor) for use in source selection.
+(c) In accordance with SECNAVINST 4101.3A, all acquisition programs with an energy-consuming end item shall ensure that the acquisition team considers energy in making tradeoff decisions and develops an evaluation factor (not sub-factor) for use in source selection.

 (2) Past performance evaluation.
 When evaluating past performance, the automated Past Performance Information Retrieval System (PPIRS) shall be used as a source of past performance information.
 The PPIRS automated information system is accessed via the internet at http://www.ppirs.gov.
 Other sources may also be used, as appropriate.